soxueren/atsd/rule-engine/expression.md

 :--- | :---
 `forecast()` | Forecast value for the entity, metric, and tags in the current window.
 `forecast_stdev()` | Forecast standard deviation.
-`forecast(name)` | Named forecast value for the entity, metric, and tags in the current window.
+`forecast(string name)` | Named forecast value for the entity, metric, and tags in the current window.
 `forecast_deviation()` | `(D-forecast())/forecast_stdev()`.

 ### Math functions